Ping-YUAN/heartbeat-analysis-ai/organization.md

     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's name, and a short `-` delimited description, e.g.
     │                         `1.0-alban-data-exploration`.
-    │
+    ├── pipeline           <- Pipelines that wrapper the transformers and model we have trained │
     ├── references         <- Data dictionaries, manuals, links, and all other explanatory materials.
     │